thdvbr/keepTheBoxGreen-fe/README.md

 ```

-2. Run the project in dev mode: you need to have your docker application running
+2. Run the project in dev mode: you need to have your docker application running.
+This spins up a docker container with development image.

 ```